corvus-dotnet/Corvus.JsonSchema/README.md

 There's also [a talk by Ian](https://endjin.com/what-we-think/talks/high-performance-json-serialization-with-code-generation-on-csharp-11-and-dotnet-7-0) on the techniques used in this library.

+If you want to see some well-worn patterns with JSON Schema, and how they translate into common .NET idioms, then [this series](https://endjin.com/blog/2024/05/json-schema-patterns-dotnet-data-object) is very useful.
+The corresponding sample code is found [here](./docs/ExampleRecipes).

 ### History

 For a more detailed introduction to the concepts, take a look at [this blog post](https://endjin.com/blog/2021/05/csharp-serialization-with-system-text-json-schema).